Skip to main content

 School Safety Officers

-Kennewick School District is actively working to place school safety officers in all elementary schools.
-As of the 2024-2025 school year, 9 out of the 17 positions have been filled, with the district continuing to hire until all roles are staffed.
-These school safety officers are KSD employees, funded by the KSD Educational Program & Operations Levy, which was approved by voters in February 2023.
+Kennewick School District has school safety officers in all elementary schools.
+These school safety officers are KSD employees, funded by the Educational Program & Operations Levy.

 Their primary focus is maintaining a strong, visible presence in schools, building relationships with students and staff, and ensuring the safety of everyone on campus.
 In addition to traditional security tasks, they perform security checks, participate in emergency preparedness training, and play a key role in regular school drills.